ahsimon/Kubernetes/microgateway-minikube-buzon/README.md

 ### Create pods and services in minikube
 At second part we create pods and services with the Apigee microgateway
-* Before to continue please verify, if addon-manager, ingress are enabled in Minikube.
+* Before to continue please verify if addon-manager, ingress are both enabled in Minikube.

 ```
 minikube addons list